Coronavirus: India fast-tracks COVID vaccines with emergency approval in EU, UK, US, Japan | DW | 13.04.2021

 The decision came following the world's biggest jump in cases in India this month.
 Tuesday's milestone of 161,736 COVID cases fell just shy of a national record the previous day.
 Deaths jumped by 879 to 171,058.

-The announcement came after India's drug regulator confirmed the approval of Russia's Sputnik V coronavirus vaccine as the South Asian country battles a deadly wave of the pandemic.
+The announcement came after India's drug regulator confirmed the approval of Russia's Sputnik V coronavirus vaccine as the South Asian country battles the deadly wave of the pandemic.

+The decision to fast-track emergency approvals for foreign-produced COVID-19 vaccines also paves the way for possible imports of Pfizer, Johnson & Johnson, Novavax and Moderna shots.

 India has so far administered more than 106 million doses of COVID-19 shots, but many states are now running short of supplies as infections spike.